-Does your institution have an application closing Date Application closing date (fall) March 1st Priority Date Yes No C15 Are first-time, first-year students accepted for terms other than C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning Х (date): By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within weeks if notified thereafter Other: Deadline for housing deposit (MMDD) Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full Yes, in part No C18 Deferred admission Yes Does your institution allow students to postpone enrollment after If yes, maximum period of postponeme 1 Year C19 Early admission of high school students No Does your institution allow high school students to enroll as full-time, C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan
+Does your institution have an application closing date?

+Date

+Application closing date (fall)

+Priority Date March 1st

+C15 Are first-time, first-year students accepted for terms other than the fall?

+Yes No х

+C16 Notification to applicants of admission decision sent (fill in one only)

+Х On a rolling basis beginning

+By (date):

+Other:

+C17 Reply policy for admitted applicants (fill in one only)

+Must reply by X No set date Must reply by Other: (date): May 1st or within weeks if notified thereafter Deadline for he Amount of hou ousing deposit (MMD D): using deposit: Refundable if student does not enroll?
+Yes, in full Yes, in part No

+C18 Deferred admission

+Yes No Does your institution allow students to postpone enrollm admission? nent after х If yes, maximum period of postponement: 1 Year

+C19 Early admission of high school students

+Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?

+No

+Yes

+C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21 Early Decision

+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

+For the Fall 2022 entering class:

-Please provide significant details about your early decision plan:
+Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: